KateSemeniuta/Analyzing-Students-Mental-Health/README.md

 # Analyzing-Students-Mental-Health
-In this project, I analyze data on the risks of certain mental problems for international students.
+In this project, I analyze data on the risks of some mental problems for international students.